mekanimo/simetri/README.md

 *simetri.graphics* can generate output files with .tex, .pdf, .ps, .eps, .svg, or .png extensions.
 It can also generate Jupyter notebook cells with the output embedded in them.

-The documentation is available at [HTML docs](https://github.com/mekanimo/simetri/blob/master/docs/build/html/index.html) and [simetri/docs](https://github.com/mekanimo/simetri/blob/master/docs/brief_overview.ipynb).
+The documentation is available at [simetri/docs](https://github.com/mekanimo/simetri/blob/master/docs/brief_overview.ipynb).
 There is also a gallery of examples available at [simetri/gallery](https://github.com/mekanimo/simetri/blob/master/gallery.ipynb).

 [<img alt="gallery" src="images/gallery.png" />](https://github.com/mekanimo/simetri/blob/master/gallery.ipynb)